ai-driven-dev/rules/memory-bank/techContext.md

 ## Technical Constraints

-- Rate limiting on GitHub API for unauthenticated requests (60 requests per hour)
+- Rate limiting on GitHub API for unauthenticated requests (60 requests per hour).
+This can be mitigated by providing a GitHub Personal Access Token via the `aidd.githubToken` VS Code setting.
 - VS Code extension performance considerations
 - Cross-platform compatibility requirements